ramortegui/MealFinder/README.md

 Restaurant B has a rating of 3/5 and can serve 100 meals including 20 vegetarians, and 20 gluten free.

+Expected meal orders: Restaurant A (4 vegetarian + 36 others), Restaurant B (1 vegetarian + 7 gluten free + 2 others)

 ## Asumptions

+- The user has ruby installed
 - The rating of each restaurant is an integer.
-- The restaurants has enought meals in order to satisfy the team needs.
+- The total meals of the restaurants are enough to satisfy the team's order.

-## Use
+## How to run

 clone the repository.